gawainhewitt/soundmakers_lines/README.md

 ## iOS Compatibility Notes

-This app has been carefully optimized for iOS 9+ devices:
+This app has been carefully optimized for iOS 12+ devices:

 - **Polyfills**: Core-js and regenerator-runtime ensure ES6+ features work on older browsers
-- **Audio Unlocking**: Implements iOS-specific audio context initialization
+- **Audio Unlocking**: Implements iOS-specific audio context initialization on user interaction
-- **Touch Handling**: Advanced touch tracking prevents stuck notes and handles multi-touch scenarios
+- **Touch Handling**: Advanced touch tracking with global touch move detection for smooth strumming
+- **Sample-Based Audio**: Uses Web Audio API with pitch-shifting for better performance than synthesizers on older devices
 - **Viewport Management**: Comprehensive fixes for iOS viewport issues when switching apps
 - **Zoom Prevention**: Disables pinch-zoom and double-tap-zoom for a native app feel
+- **Optimized Audio**: 96 kbps mono audio file for improved loading and playback on older hardware

 ## Project Structure